-16. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES:
+15. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES:

-During the year, the related party transactions were with the holding company, IRCON and in the ordinary course of business and on an arm's length basis and approved in terms of the Companies Act 2013.
-The details of the related party transactions in form AOC-2 is enclosed to this report as "Annexure - B".
+During FY 2022-23 the related party transactions were with the holding company, IRCON and the same were in terms of the Companies Act, 2013.
+These transactions were at arm's length basis and in the ordinary course of business of the Company.
+The details of the related party transactions in form AOC-2 is enclosed to this report as "Annexure - A".

-17. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY AFTER THE CLOSURE OF THE FINANCIAL YEAR:
+16. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY AFTER THE CLOSURE OF THE FINANCIAL YEAR: